hansikaweerasena/gem5-n/README.md

 out_msg=[src=2, dest=0, size=5, addr=168576, type=DATA]: in_msg=[src=0, dest=0, size=2, addr=282112, type=EXCLUSIVE_UNBLOCK]: delay=83
 ```

-The single entry will have the intution if `out_msg` is going into a Node (in other words going out of NoC) the in_msg will be the response coming out of same Node to NoC after stated number of delay cycles.
+The final trace file have the model of request-response pattern with a delay.
+If we focus on one entry, if `out_msg` is going into a Node (in other words going out of NoC) the `in_msg` will be the response coming out of same Node to NoC after stated number of delay cycles.
 Each entry here has three attributes: `out_msg`, `in_msg`, and `delay`.
 - `out_msg` is the message leaving the NoC and into a Node (out w.r.t the NoC in other words its inbound w.r.t Node).
 - `in_msg` is the inbound message relevant to the corresponding `out_msg` from the same node (Here in is w.r.t.
 NoC, message injected to NoC).
 - `delay` is the number of cycles between the two, representing the computation cycles until the next inbound message.